Robotics-BUT/BPC-PRP/src/2_labs/text/1_lab.md

 ```

 Alternatively, download CLion from the [official website](https://www.jetbrains.com/clion/) and get familiar with it (see [CLion IDE](../../4_others/text/4_clion.md)).
 By registering with your school email, you can obtain a free student license.

+To learn how to control CLion, please take a look at the [tutorial](../../4_others/text/4_clion.md) or the [official docs](https://www.jetbrains.com/help/clion/clion-quick-start-guide.html#code-assistance).

+### TASK
+1) Learn how to control CLion
+2) Open the previously created C++ program (main.cpp) in CLion.
+3) Build and run the program using the IDE controls.

 ## ROS 2 – Course Context (≈ 15 min)